newrelic/newrelic-azure-log-ingestion/README.md

 resource, and logs are streamed to the specified destination as new event data is generated.

-See the [Azure documentation](https://docs.microsoft.com/en-us/azure/azure-monitor/essentials/diagnostic-settings) for details.
+See the [Azure documentation](https://docs.microsoft.com/en-us/azure/azure-monitor/essentials/diagnostic-settings) for more details.

 ## Usage
 >[**Optional** - Include more thorough instructions on how to use the software.
 This section might not be needed if the Getting Started section is enough.
 Remove this section if it's not needed.]